jgmalcolm/jgmalcolm.github.io/z80/index.md

 - [OP_ Math](variables/op_m.htm) - Get an understanding of how to perform
   Floating Point math with the Operator Registers.
 You can even check out TI's own routine to input strings or values.

+## Menus

+Create full featured, native TI-OS Menu Trees.
+Have one on the bottom like the Custom Menu or branch that one out into other Menu Trees.
+Create a menu with conversions, constants, program names, and more.

+- [Executing Menus](menus/exec.htm) - The place to start, here you'll learn about two routines that tie up the whole process.
+It's as simple as loading a pointer!
+- [Creating Menus](menus/crea.htm) - Here's where the full customization of the menus comes into play.
+Create multiple menus with Paste, Branch, or Execute Items!
+- [ROM Menus](menus/romm.htm) - Take advantage of TI's own menu structures.
+Use them as patches for your own structures!

 ## Design